 - Enter control panel in the Search box and then Hit Enter.

-- Set View by icons and then press Windows Defender Firewall.
+- Set View by icons and then press Windows Defender windows Firewall.

 - Press to Turn Windows Firewall on or off.

 - Choose both the Turn off Windows Firewall options and then click OK to save changes.

 - Reboot the PC or system to check if the error is solved or not.